emmajanedrews/base-template/_posts/2017-11-03-8-things-you-must-not-overlook-when-buying-a-home.md

 **2. Pay attention to your daily commute**.

 **3. Know your neighborhood codes and restrictions**.
-This is especially important in neighborhoods that have HOAs (Homeowners Associations).
+This is especially important in neighborhoods that have HOAs (homeowners associations).

 **4. Don’t overlook the bedroom/bathroom count**.
 If you are looking at a 4-bedroom home, for example, make sure it doesn’t have just one bathroom.